marta84/galvanize-scripted-madlib/README.md

 ### A few tips:

+* If you don't know where to start, first get the "returnString" variable to appear on the screen when the button is clicked.
 * Work on one input at a time.
 Keep the "hard coded" values in place until you are ready to work on the input that corresponds with that variable.
 * Check the slides for help only after you've given a good effort on any given part.
 Everything you need will be in the slides but you are also always welcome to raise your hand and ask questions.